marcolivierarsenault/coffeeanddata/_posts/2022-03-16-update-on-whistleblower.md

 To me this is an amazing achievement, I managed to support this software over some personal time, evening etc.

 **A few lesson learned during that journey**:
 - Don’t name something Whistleblower because you think it is funny.
 Over 18 months, I received countless messages from people completely scared, who thought they were breaking the law.
 I renamed the tool to avoid all that useless stress on the team.

 - My empathy level for developers is way higher.
 I never imagined how much was required “just to keep the lights on”.
 Updating libraries because there is a security update or simply to keep up with the stack.
 Breaking changes, etc. So much more respect for the developers after going through this.

 - Tooling for developers at Shopify is amazing.
 The amount of stuff that was just automagic for me as an app owner was very impressive, I understand why there are so many developers excited to join Shopify.

 - The knowledge I got from this experience is actually useful.
 Basic Ruby and Rails turn out to be very useful when I need to understand how data is generated in our app (Shopify) given that most of it are in Ruby.

 **Conclusion after this**, don’t limit yourself, you don’t need to be a X to do Y. Of course a dev would have done a better job, faster, fewer bugs and everything.
 But, I did it, I managed to build a tool that turned out to be useful for enough people so Shopify would adopt it.

-__Thank you data infrastructure team__, you can now take care of it for me.
+_Thank you data infrastructure team_, you can now take care of it for me. <br/><br/>